ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w2d1 - a - CSS - Box Model.md

 ## Box-sizing Property

-- By default --> when we add border/padding, the element "uses" more space.
+- By default: when we add border/padding, the element "uses" more space.

 - Sometimes, we have to fit the elements in a design.